We Made Patti LaBelle’s Sweet Potato Pie and It Knocked Our Socks Off

 - Whipped cream, for serving (optional)

 As my palate and experience grew, I learned how nuanced recipes with sweet potatoes could—and should—be.
-I was hopeful that this recipe would maximize the distinct flavor of the root veggie and live up to the hype.
+I was hopeful that this recipe would maximize the distinct flavor of the root veggie.

 Starting with the Crust